magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/manage-state/index.md

 ---

 Your components can respond to dynamic events in your application by keeping track of internal or global state.
-This tutorial provides the steps for creating a button manages its own internal state and also uses data from the global application state.
+This tutorial provides the steps for creating a button that manages its own internal state and updating it to use data from the global application state.

 By the end of this tutorial, you will know how to add internal state to a component and use Peregrine's context hooks to access global state data.